 DIY Concrete Garden Rocks

 Kerri from Mama Dares To DIY has an amazing tutorial on how to make your own rocks you can find her tour and tutorial here.
 Have you ever struggled to find the perfect rocks to add to your flower garden?
 Then this tutorial is going to save you from searching and spending a fortune on purchasing large rocks.
 I love this tutorial so much I shared it in our curb appeal post!

 DIY Decorative Planters

 These DIY Decorative Planters are brought to you by Create and Find.
-These simple planters can be made in less than an hour and cost much less than buying new.
-This you have got to see!
+These simple planters can be made in less than an hour and cost much less than buying new ones.
+You have got to see it!
 I absolutely am in love with this gorgeous colour and love the pink flowers chosen to fill.

 In the Garden – Our Homemade Irrigation System

 Simple Living with Schneider Peeps has an amazing tutorial on how to make your very own irrigation system!
 How cool is this?!?
 I never would have thought I could make a water irrigation system and am in absolute awe of this very clever system to help you get deep watering into your garden.